Skip to main content

 Frequently Asked Questions

-Spark is a CloudResearch initiative that provides funding to support student research projects by reducing financial barriers to online research.
+Spark is a CloudResearch initiative that provides funding to support student research projects conducted in connection with Research in the Cloud: An Introduction to Modern Methods in Behavioral Science.

-Spark is open to all undergraduate and graduate classes conducting online research projects.
+Spark is open to all undergraduate and graduate classes conducting online research projects and using Research in the Cloud: An Introduction to Modern Methods in Behavioral Science.

 Each course can receive up to $400, depending on fund availability.
 (CloudResearch reserves the right to make all final determinations regarding awards.)